ashish-chopra/Structures/README.md

     >$ mvn eclipse:eclipse           // it generates the eclipse specific files, so that
                                      // you can import this project into eclipse

+   If you are not using Eclipse, then you can convert it into your IDE specific project.
+For this, consult Maven's website.

+   Then, Import the project into Eclipse by File > Import > Existing Maven Project into Workspace

+   Now, we converted the old test cases into Junits, so running the same becomes super easy!
+But i still miss my old in-house developed testing framework :(

+    >$ mvn compile     // this will only compile your source code
+    >$ mvn test        // this will run the test suite

+   You can run these commands from command line inside your `Structures` directory.

+   Or using Eclipse by right click `Structures > Run As > Maven Build ...`

 I found a bug/new feature!
 ---------------------------